2007-2008 Honda Fit

 When you look at the stock radio/heater assembly, you’ll notice that the right edge wraps around the knee panel on the passenger’s side.
 This interesting bit of asymmetric design is, thankfully, duplicated in the dash adapter kit, which is available at a very nice discount with your Crutchfield stereo purchase.

 The kit works with both single-DIN and double-DIN receivers, so you can install everything from a run-of-the mill CD receiver to a 4” full-screen navigation unit in your Fit.

-The installation kit comes with complete mounting and installation instructions, as does the wiring harness that's available at a discount with most Crutchfield stereo purchases.
+The installation kit comes with complete mounting and installation instructions, as does the wiring harness that's also available at a discount with your purchase.
 Once your new receiver is mounted and installed, reassemble the dash by reversing the removal process.